 In a split second three things happen in succession:

-> the man gives with his body an impulse towards the lady as an announcement that the first step is about to be taken
+1. with his body the man gives an impulse towards the lady as an announcement that the first step (forward, in most cases) is about to be taken

 Each step is to be executed clearly and precise.
 Complete each step and transfer weight before commencing the next step.
 The standardized ballroom tango technique prescribes that steps should be made with the heel of the foot touching the floor first.
-However, taking a step ball of foot first, you are less likely to shift your weight too early, and can, if necessary, retract the step.
+Argentine tango uses the standing leg to push off, the free leg reaches with almost a flat foot, turned out slightly and inward tilted towards the intended spot on the dance floor.
+This way you are less likely to shift your weight too early, and it enables you, if necessary, to retract the step.